isakedo/DNNsim/README.md

     *   NetWriter: class to write and dump a network using different formats
     *   StatsWriter: class to dump simulation statistics in different formats
 *   **proto**: Folder for protobuf definition
     *   network.proto: Google protobuf definition for the network
     *   caffe.proto: Caffe protobuf definition for Caffe networks
     *   batch.proto: Google protobuf definition for the batch file

 ### Fixes TODO
-*   In BitTacticalP the potentials are using layer precision not per group
+*   BitTacticalP is using layer precision not per group
 *   Currently FC layers are using just one column of the accelerators
 *   Improve first layer dimensions
 *   Add LSTM layers